Expense Tracker for Self-Employed

 Track every tax deduction.
 Scan receipts with AI.
 Be Schedule C-ready all year.

 When you're self-employed, every missed receipt is a missed tax deduction.
 SparkReceipt's AI captures and categorizes your business expenses automatically — so nothing falls through the cracks.
 Scan receipts from your phone, forward email receipts, and generate Schedule C-ready reports in one click.
 Built for freelancers, 1099 contractors, and sole proprietors.
+Start with a 7-day free trial.

 Every Deduction Captured, Every Receipt Organized